skirtapaieo/development-101/rd/language/go/32-issues-go-vs-typescript.md

 ## 14] No Optional/Multi-Value JSON Keys

+### Reddit question

+14] no optional/multi value JSON keys possible to express and you have to resort to interface{} and do the typecasting later on which is difficult to read if the JSON is big and the code is big

 ### How it is normally managed in Go
 You can use `map[string]interface{}` for dynamic JSON or multiple value types.